jtpotato/robocup-soccer-2024/README.md

 - [x] Follows Ball
 - [x] Follows initial compass direction
+- [x] Detects whether the robot has a ball or not.
 - [x] Different control regimes depending on whether robot has/does not have ball.

 ## Why did you... ⁉️